J3ldo/LimitedSniper/README.md

 Here you will read a simple step-by-step guide about how the program works and how to install it.
 * Git clone the repository or install it from the releases
 * install pythin and after that the requests module
-* Run the config.exe or the config.py file and fill in the needed information.
+* Run the the config.py file and fill in the needed information.
-* Open the sniper.exe or sniper.py file and see as it snipes limiteds!
+* Open the sniper.py file and ser start to snipe limiteds!
 If you run in to any issues message **Jeldo#9587** on discord for help.

 ### Notes: